Things That Can Go Wrong After Selling Your Home

 The Fourth Thing That Can Go Wrong After Selling Your Home

 Underwriting rejects the file.
 Perhaps the mortgage loan officer who initially preapproved the buyer did not gather all of the facts.
 Maybe the buyer is divorcing and the soon to be ex-spouse refuses to sign a quitclaim deed.
 Maybe the buyer's employment income was dependent on bonuses that can't be substantiated.
 Perhaps the buyer's ex-husband has a short sale on his record within the past few years, or there is a judgment filed against one of the borrowers.
-Lots of things can go wrong in underwriting.
+Underwriting is the jackpot of mistakes because so many things can go wrong in underwriting.

 The Fifth Thing That Can Go Wrong After Selling Your Home